 Oberlin College’s mission is to provide high quality, relevant education enabling the broadest possible community of learners to achieve their goals and enrich the world.
 However, if a conflict does arise, students are encouraged to reach out to appropriate personnel to discuss concerns, grievances and complaints.
-Issues related to academic courses should be raised first with the instructor, then the instructor's department chair, and finally the instructor's dean, if necessary.
-More information about student conduct can be found under the Student Grievance Procedure section.
-Issues related to sex discrimination should be filed with the Title IX Coordinator .
+Issues related to academic courses should be raised first with the instructor, then the instructor’s department chair, and finally the instructor’s dean, if necessary.
+In addition, the College of Arts & Sciences and the Conservatory have complaint procedures to resolve concerns related to academic programs including grade grievances, for example.
+The Consumer Information Document provides information on how to file complaints related to any topic identified.

 The Higher Learning Commission